Getting Started

 • Study Abroad registration process

-We will have sessions on Mondays at 2:30 PM.
-All Study Abroad 101 sessions last about 45 minutes and take place in Room 107 Baldwin Hall.
-Sign up for your session!
+All Study Abroad 101 sessions last about 30-45 minutes and take place in Baldwin Hall Room 107.

-With over 500 programs in over 60 countries, there are so many ways to study abroad.
+With over 200 programs offered, there are so many ways for Truman students to study abroad.
 We encourage you to explore programs on our website, attend the Study Abroad Fair held each semester, or find more events or information through our social media accounts.

-You can take classes with familiar Truman faculty through our Faculty-Led Programs, have a summer intensive experience at a partner university, or participate in an exchange or direct enrollment program with ISEP.
+To give you a small overview, you can take classes with familiar Truman faculty through our Faculty-Led Programs, have an intensive summer study experience, or participate in an exchange or direct enrollment program with ISEP.

 As you explore, here are five important questions to ask yourself: